 The form that the memorial should take was the subject of much local discussion.
 Local photographer William Froud, who ran the chemist’s shop in the centre of Hook, was in favour of erecting a bandstand on the green (he was a keen member of the brass band, which practiced in the band hall after which Bandhall Place was named).
 Other residents thought that the noise of the band might frighten the horses passing along London Road.

 The memorial – the stone pillar which was finally chosen – was dedicated on July 11th 1920.
-It bears the names of twenty nine local men who fell in the Great War of 1914-18.
+It bears the names of thirty local men who fell in the Great War of 1914-18.

 Following World War II, the names of the nine local men who were killed in action were added to the south side of the memorial.

 |Lionel Richard Thomas Marriner||Geoffrey Rochfort Pike||William Frederick Stone|